-- 6.1 The Welsh Church Fund will appoint a Treasury Management Consultant to provide information, advice and training relating to investments.
+6.1 The Welsh Church Fund use Arlingclose as their Treasury Management Consultants to provide information, advice and training relating to investments.
 Information relating to investments is provided from publicly available data and is summarised in order to assist with decision making within the Authority.
-The information and advice covers the level of risk of investment and the variety of options available. - The quality of the advice is assessed at the contract tender stage by comparing to other market leaders and their historical track record.
-It is then monitored by on-going interaction with internal Treasury personnel.
+The information and advice covers the level of risk of investment and the variety of options available.

-Monmouthshire Farm Endowment Trust - Risk Assessment Policy 2016/17
+Monmouthshire Farm Endowment Trust - Risk Assessment Policy 2017/18